-Wangari Maathai had spent many years establishing the Green Belt Movement in Kenya, which created an extensive rural network to stem the alarming rate of de-forestation while improving the lives of rural women by paying them to plant and tend trees.
+Wangari Maathai had spent many years establishing the Green Belt Movement in Kenya, which created an extensive rural network to respond to the alarming rate of de-forestation while improving the lives of rural women by paying them to plant and tend trees.
 Already she was unpopular with powerful people who grabbed large chunks of land and awarded them to sycophants.

 But now, Moi’s party, KANU, announced a major development on Uhuru Park in Nairobi, the country's largest public park.
 A 60-storey skyscraper was planned, together with a massive golden statue of Moi.

 For the next three years Wangari Maathai led public protests to the park, organised vigils, sit-ins, marches, bombarded the project funders and developers with letters, endured death threats and repeatedly landed in jail.
-Moi called Maathai “that mad woman,” and went on to remind the her of her place: “According to African traditions, women should respect their men.
+Moi called Maathai “that mad woman,” and went on publicly to remind her of her place: “According to African traditions, women should respect their men.
 She has crossed the line.”
-Maathai stood her ground and Moi finally caved in under international pressure.
+Maathai stood her ground and gathered support.
+Moi finally caved in under international pressure.
 Uhuru Park has remained one of the most beautiful on the continent.